What is a Simple Agreement?

 A simple agreement is used in partnerships and formal negotiations like in a business and a company.
 A simple agreement is enforceable by law if any party in the agreement violates it.
 Like any other agreement, a simple agreement is made to protect the contractor and client involved.
 Also, a simple agreement can be legally terminated once a party fails to comply with its obligation to the agreement.

 Unlike a written legal agreement, an oral agreement, in any form, is not acceptable by the law and is not enforceable at all.
 Most agreements must be written down and signed by the contractor and the client.
 Here's a guide on how to make a simple agreement.
-Follow the following steps and have a smooth agreement writing.
+Follow the given steps and have a smooth agreement ready in minutes.

 1. Plan your Agreement

 Whether you are making an agreement for your use or you are making it for clients, make sure to work closely with the involved parties.
 Make time to discuss with them all the terms and conditions they want to set into the agreement.
 Let them understand that anything that will be written in the agreement will be their duty to comply.
 Being able to work closely with the governing parties will also help you craft the agreement outline easily because you would know what the parties want.

 2. Get Into Writing

 As a contractor, having a written agreement on hand is safer than having an oral agreement.
 The advantage of having a written agreement compare to an oral agreement is that you can layout all the terms and spell out clearly all your conditions.
 In a written agreement, you can clearly state who will be obliged to do what.
 Also, having written your basic agreement will protect both the contractor and client if any party will not fulfill their duty.

 3. Keep It Brief and Simple